fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

 In the hardest comp-fi, programming skills contribute to the reader’s understanding of the plot, or perhaps vice versa: the plot contributes to the reader’s understanding of programming.
 You could probably class it all as [rational fiction](https://www.reddit.com/r/rational/).

-Genres are often defined by what they are not, so here are some honourable mentions: The Atrocity Archives (Charlie Stross) – is set in a Lovecraftian world where magic is portrayed as very scientific, albeit with expository hand-waving rather than detailed exploration.
-Diane Duane's Young Wizards series, likewise (albeit suitable for children).
-Gibson’s Neuromancer sets the tone for a vast quantity of cyberpunk in its dealings with AI and simulation, though I don’t feel this alone qualifies it.
-I’m told Sherri Tepper’s True Game series crosses a magic/science line, though I haven’t read it.
+Genres are often defined by what they are NOT, so here are some honourable mentions:

+* The Atrocity Archives (Charlie Stross) – is set in a Lovecraftian world where magic is portrayed as very scientific, albeit with expository hand-waving rather than detailed exploration.

+* Diane Duane's Young Wizards series, likewise (albeit suitable for children).

+* Gibson’s Neuromancer sets the tone for a vast quantity of cyberpunk in its dealings with AI and simulation, though I don’t feel this alone qualifies it.

-A lot of the book suggestions came from this HN thread.
+A lot of the book suggestions came from [this HN thread](https://news.ycombinator.com/item?id=15670507).

 ## Updating the list